mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

   which may be used for example as the result of a `NAMED` clause.
 This is the inverse of `stringify_path` (above).
 - `path_element(path, n)` will return element `n` of the given `path`.
+- `path_length(path)` will return the number of elements in the given `path`.
+- `flatten_path(path)` will return a path with a single element that encodes the entire `path` passed in, in the same manner as `stringify_path`.
+This is useful where a series of nested values need to be turned into a flat set of columns for another function or a vector aggregator.
+By using `COLUMN EXPR (AS flatten_path(columnPath()))` an entire object can be flattened in this manner.
+- `unflatten_path(path)` is the inverse of `flatten_path`.
+It requires that the input path have a single element, and will turn it back into a variable sized path.
+Using `COLUMN EXPR (AS unflatten_path(columnPath()))` an entire object can be unflattened in this manner.

 ### Encoding and decoding functions